Painting with light!

 The results are silent verses in the form of visual poems - a tribute to this incredible and unique landscape.

-In 2021, Blum won the New York Photography Silver Award.
+In 2021, Blum won the Silver Award at the New York Photography Awards.

 In 2022, he was able to co-design the Namibia Pavilion at the Venice Biennale with parts of this work.